By Kelley V Phillips—

 Red-tail has already begun to integrate the SCP into their work.
 Goals they expect to achieve within a few years of launching the plan include: protecting rare habitats, supporting biodiversity, expanding habitat blocks, improving water quality, restoring forests and wetlands to mitigate climate change, and creating inclusive public access for enjoyment of nature.

 “The rivers, woods, wetlands, and wildlife that make up east central Indiana are precious and irreplaceable,” said Borgmann.
 “National studies have shown that land trusts with strategic conservation plans protect more than twice the land of those without.”

 The public is invited to explore the SCP with a highly interactive StoryMap on Red-tail’s website.
 Visitors can see which areas are Priority Conservation Regions, how GIS mapping works, and take a quiz to see if their land has elements of conservation priorities.
 The StoryMap can be found by visiting www.ForTheLand.org.

 “By being laser focused in the land we protect, we can be sure the most critical habitats are preserved to match the pace of development.
 With the help of our conservation-minded supporters and partners, nature can be nearby and thriving in east central Indiana for generations to come.”

-Red-tail Land Conservancyis a 501(c)3 non-profit organization that protects and connects habitats where wildlife and people can thrive together forever.
-By preserving and restoring the dynamic vitality of forests, prairies, and wetlands, Red-tail Land Conservancy plans for a future where the natural beauty of east central Indiana will exist for generations to come.
-More information on public trails, volunteering, and conservation is at www.fortheland.org.
+RED-TAIL LAND CONSERVANCY is a 501(c)3 non-profit organization that protects and connects habitats where wildlife and people thrive.
+By permanently preserving and restoring forests, prairies, and wetlands, Red-tail Land Conservancy plans for a future where the natural beauty of east central Indiana will exist for generations to come. www.ForTheLand.org